ndizihiwesimon/queues_in_java/README.md

 # Queue in JAVA
 This is repository for queues operations in Java
+- Actually this was an assignment haha